navapbc/template-infra/docs/infra/set-up-aws-account.md

 ### 4. Check that GitHub actions can authenticate into the AWS account for the environments you associated with the account in step 3

+This step requires [GitHub CLI](https://cli.github.com/) to be installed.
+If you don't have it, you can install on Mac via `brew install gh`

 ```bash
 make infra-check-github-actions-auth APP_NAME=app ENVIRONMENT=<ENVIRONMENT>
 ```